wtong98/IndpStudy2016-17/README.txt

-Playing around with ANN's with Tensorflow, mainly for music generation.
+(change to README.md for markdown to take effect) Playing around with ANN's with Tensorflow, mainly for music generation.

 This project is the result of our Independent Study for the 2016-2017 school year, in